-- The student borrower has made every reasonable effort to repay the debt
+- The student borrower has made every reasonable effort to repay the debt.

-- the student loans impose an “undue hardship”
+- The student loans impose an “undue hardship.”

 Bankruptcy cases that were discharged prior to 2005 can be reopened to file such undue hardship cases.
-Be sure to see how to file for a student loan bankruptcy on our main website to see and download more information.
+Be sure to also read how to file for a student loan bankruptcy to see and download more information.

 Through the Credit Union Student Choice program, hundreds of credit unions offer fair-value financing for private student lending.
 In 2010, Congress passed a financial-regulation bill.
 As a result of this bill, there was the formation of a Consumer Financial Protection Bureau that now oversees and protects private student loans and other financial products.